 Holidays are a time to celebrate family.
 For 45.3 million American households, that may include your cat1.
 We certainly understand why.
 Felines are intelligent animals that interact with people differently than dogs.
 We value our relationships with them, making it only fitting we share food with them on Christmas.
 After all, it’s a bonding experience for both of you.

-We must point out we’re discussing foods without any additional ingredients in small portions.
-You will most likely have a well-seasoned standing rib roast, with things cats can’t eat if that’s on the menu.
+We must point out that we’re discussing foods in small portions without additional ingredients.
+You likely have a well-seasoned rib roast on your holiday menu, but your cat should only consume plain, cooked meat.
 Likewise, your cranberry sauce will contain more than just the fruit.

 The 10 Safe Christmas Foods Your Cat Can Eat